Trojan Powder Company: History

 The signalling method was never put to the test, and a report on the experiment was highly skeptical about whether it would have worked.

 An advertisement on 17 May 1913 for the Trojan Powder Company of Allentown, PA. listed the principal sales offices as New York City, San Francisco, Salt Lake City, Denver and Portland, Oregon.

-The company had powder mills in Allentown, California and Colorado.
+The company had powder mills in Allentown, California. and Colorado.

-World War I (1914–18)
+World War I

 During World War I (1914–18) the Trojan Chemical Company expanded the plant in Allentown to manufacture explosives and load them into grenades and mortar shells.
 The company prospered during the war.

 Trojan was one of a small number of explosives companies at the time, and obtained large orders from the British, French and Italians.
 Demand increased when the United States entered the war in 1917.

 The haberdasher Thomas Koch (died 1915) was a member of the board of Pennsylvania Trojan Powder Company.

 In 1917 William E. Hall was president of the Trojan Powder Company, the Trojan Chemical Company and the Stackpole Carbon Company.

 Walter O. Snelling (1880–1965), a scientist with the U.S. Geological Survey (1907–10) and the Bureau of Mines (1910–12) joined the Trojan Powder Company in 1917 after a period of self-employment.

-The Ordnance Department of the US Army wanted to find an explosive that would be nearly as good as TNT for grenades.
+The Ordnance Department of the U.S. Army wanted to find an explosive that would be nearly as good as TNT for grenades.
 Tests summarized in a report of 3 December 1917 showed that the Trojan Explosive was in several ways superior to TNT.
 Trojan won the contract to make all the powder used in U.S. hand-grenades, and to load the powder into the grenades.
 The Pennsylvania Trojan Powder Company stepped up expansion of their plants in California and Pennsylvania to create the required capacity.

 By the time the Armistice was signed in November 1918 the company had the capacity to make over 50000000 lb per year of Trojan Grenade Powder and Trojan Mortar Shell Explosive.
 Trojan also supplied powder for "airplane drop-bombs".

-Inter-war period (1919–40)
+Inter-war period

 After World War I, the eastern and western companies merged into the Trojan Powder Company, and continued to refine processes to manufacture a satisfactory stable product.

 A number of permissible nitrostarch-type compounds were approved by the Bureau of Mines.

 A 1929 letterhead listed offices in Allentown, New York, Chicago, San Francisco and Portland, Oregon.

-In January 1936 Trojan supplied nitrostarch explosive for test to compare this to TNT for the purpose of demolishing obsolete concrete structures of the Tennessee Valley Authority in the Norris Dam area.
+In January 1936, Trojan supplied nitrostarch explosive for test to compare this to TNT for the purpose of demolishing obsolete concrete structures of the Tennessee Valley Authority in the Norris Dam area.

 The conclusion was that nitrostarch had similar performance to TNT at half the price.

 Although more expensive than dynamite, in some situations it could be a cost-effective alternative.

 Jesse B. Bronstein Jr., son of the founder, joined Trojan in 1937, and would become its president in 1961.